ftlabucsd/FEDUPP/README.md

 ---

 ## Contributing
-Feel free to open an issue or PR if you spot a bug, would like additional documentation, or wish to port the analysis to new datasets.
+Feel free to open an issue or PR if you spot a bug, would like additional documentation, or wish to port the analysis to new FED dataset.

 ---